LucyChristmas/content-guidelines-/Otago_terminology.md

-# University of Otago Writing Style & Terminology Guide
+# University of Otago writing style and terminology guide
-## Reorganized for Clarity and AI Usage

 ---

-## 1. FOUNDATIONAL SPELLING & GRAMMAR STANDARDS
+## 1. FOUNDATIONAL SPELLING AND GRAMMAR STANDARDS

-### Primary Language Standard
+### Primary language standard
 **British English spelling** is mandatory (not American English)
 - colour (not color)
 - analyse (not analyze)